 - Find your local credit union.
-Credit Unions are financial co-operatives that provide savings, loans and other services to members - they are owned and controlled by members.
+If you need to borrow but have a poor credit history, credit unions are financial co-operatives that provide savings, loans and other services to members, and often lend to customers who struggle to borrow elsewhere.

 - If you are receiving benefits, you may be able to get a DWP interest-free loan, instead of borrowing commercially